 Things I Learned About Scotland from Historical Romance Novels

-So, as I mentioned in this post, my most recent ghostwriting project was a Scottish historical romance novel, and I basically got the gig because I:
+So, as I mentioned in this post, my most recent ghostwriting projects have involved writing Scottish historical romance novels, and I basically got the gig because I:

 a) Am Scottish.